Ingredients insight: animal proteins in pet food

-Ensuring the right nutrition
+Ensuring the Right Nutrition

 What animal-based ingredients are used in pet food?

-Other sources of protein in pet food include:
+Other sources of protein in pet food

 • Fish